cdobey/legitify/docs/functional-spec/Functional-Spec.md

 ## Frontend Development (January 10–February 6, 2025)

 For phase 5, now that we have our backend architecture and smart contracts in place, we can begin to build out the frontend of our application.
-This will involve building out interfaces to be used by both individuals and organisations.
+This will involve building out interfaces to be used by both holders and organisations.
 We will integrate this frontend with our backend APIs so that we have a fully integrated front end solution with all basic functionalities.

 ## Testing and Quality Assurance (February 7–20, 2025)